Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 Spring Security has made it easy to secure your Spring based applications with powerful abstractions and extensible interfaces.
 However, as powerful as the Spring framework can be, it is not tailored to a specific identity provider.

 The `azure-spring-boot-starter-active-directory` (`aad-starter` for short) provides the most optimal way to connect your `web application` to an Azure Active Directory(AAD for short) tenant and protect `resource server` with AAD.
-It uses the Oauth 2.0 authentication flow to protect `web applications` and `resource servers`.
+It uses the Oauth 2.0 protocol to protect `web applications` and `resource servers`.

 [Package (Maven)][package] | [API reference documentation][refdocs] | [Product documentation][docs] | [Samples][sample]